Pumping Up Clean Energy: WPI Researcher Leads Project to Design Materials to Improve Hydrogen Production

 Worcester Polytechnic Institute (WPI) researcher Yu Zhong has been awarded a U.S. Department of Energy (DOE) grant to lead a $1,250,758 cost-sharing project that will design better-performing materials for devices that split water molecules to produce clean hydrogen fuel.
 Expanded production of hydrogen, which is currently used mostly in industrial applications, is of significant interest as nations worldwide grapple with climate change and seek ways to reduce carbon emissions from fossil fuels.

 Zhong, principal investigator (PI) on the two-year project and an associate professor in the Department of Mechanical and Materials Engineering, will oversee development of chromium-resistant materials for oxygen electrodes that are used in Solid Oxide Electrolysis Cells (SOEC).
-SOECs, which are powered by electricity and stacked into large configurations, to break water into oxygen and hydrogen.
+SOECs, which are powered by electricity and stacked into large configurations, break water into oxygen and hydrogen.

 Although fossil fuels such as natural gas are used to generate most of the hydrogen produced worldwide, improved SOECs have the potential to expand hydrogen production without carbon emissions by using electricity from renewable energy sources, such as solar and wind power, to produce hydrogen that can be stored for later use.